 - The Big Island was our third favorite for its beautiful water, volcanic scenery, and food!

-- Oahu was our 4th favorite because of the great tour of Pearl Harbor, the North Shore,
+- Oahu was our 4th favorite because of the great tour of Pearl Harbor and the North Shore.

 To see more pics from our Hawaii trip, click here to check out our Hawaii Google Photo Album